CGM-ThanHtike/Results-summary-frontend-mentor-simple-solution/README.md

-## Welcome! 👋
+# Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+"Thanks for checking out this front-end coding challenge."

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-# Frontend Mentor - Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+"This is my first challenge here.
+If you have any suggestions or feedback for my code, please feel free to comment.
+I would greatly appreciate all feedback."

 ## Table of contents